rundeck/rundeck/docs/en/developer/05-logging-plugins.md

         public void initialize(Map<String, ? extends Object> context);

         /**
-         * Returns the state of the log file storage
+         * Returns true if the file is available, false otherwise
          * @return
-         */
-        public LogFileState getState();
+         * @throws LogFileStorageException if there is an error determining the availability */ public boolean isAvailable() throws LogFileStorageException;
     }